 Complications from superficial thrombophlebitis are rare.
-However, if you develop DVT, the risk of serious complications increases.
+However, if you develop deep vein thrombosis (DVT), the risk of serious complications increases.
 Complications might include:

-- Pulmonary embolism.
+- Blood clot in the lungs (pulmonary embolism).
 If part of a deep vein clot becomes dislodged, it can travel to your lungs, where it can block an artery (embolism) and become potentially life-threatening.